Ifeoma28/databank/README.md

   Customers in Australia spend more than they earn and that's why they have the highest number of financially struggling customers despite the high deposit rate.

   ![declining balance](https://github.com/Ifeoma28/databank/blob/a8e307adf766a348a4523cf98f715eefaf1e0fc3/declining%20balances.png)
-To identify financially struggling customers using the declining balance trend, I created a DAX measure that checks if a customer's closing balance has decreased for 3 or more consecutive months.
+To identify financially struggling customers, i used the declining balance trend.
+I created a DAX measure that checks if a customer's closing balance has decreased for 3 or more consecutive months.

 I created another metric to calculate active customers (customers that have made more than 5 transactions)
 ![highly active customers](https://github.com/Ifeoma28/databank/blob/16d4533df96cf00101ecb6b4407ca505eb096850/Active%20customers%20by%20region.png)